Vidhi1510/Dinehub_Restaurant_Website_Project/README.md

 ### 🌟 Special Thanks
 - **Hirenkumar V. Mer** – A heartfelt thanks to our mentor, whose guidance and expertise were instrumental in shaping this project into what it is today.
-- **Vidhi Patel** – A huge shoutout to our talented team member, Vidhi, whose creativity and dedication brought life to every pixel and line of code in this project.
+- **Vedant Patel** – A huge shoutout to our talented team member, Vedant, whose creativity and dedication brought life to every pixel and line of code in this project.

 ## 🚀 Key Features
 - **Interactive Menu**: Browse the full menu with detailed descriptions and prices.